Alexyen04/Wordhunt-Game/README.md

    * This version control system will be used to track changes to the project codebase and facilitate collaboration among team members
 * **Microsoft Visual Studio Code**
    * This will be the integrated development environment (IDE) used by all project members for editing and debugging code
-* **Ncurses**
+* **SFML**
-   * This library will be used to create text-based user interfaces within a terminal environment, making it a suitable choice for implementing the user interface of the word hunt game
+   * This library will be used to create visual user interfaces, making it a suitable choice for implementing the user interface of the word hunt game
 * **Valgrind**
    * Linux tool to detects errors and memory management issues including memory leaks